Molloy University logo

 School of Business

-Accredited by the International Accreditation Council for Business Education, offering undergraduate, graduate (MBA), and dual degrees in various business disciplines.
+Accredited by the International Accreditation Council for Business Education (IACBE), offering undergraduate and graduate degrees, including the MBA, as well as dual degrees.

 📚